hbctraining/BMI714_Intro_to_HPC/lessons/01_the_filesystem.md

 - How do you access the shell?
 - How do you use it?
   - Getting around the Unix file system
-  - looking at files
+  - Inspecting at files
-  - manipulating files
+  - Manipulating files
-  - automating tasks
+  - Automating tasks
 - What is it good for?

 ## Starting with the shell